intekhabrizvi/Codeigniter-mongo-library/README.md

 * `rename_field` Rename a field
 * `inc` Increments the value of a field
 * `mul` Multiple the value of a field
+* `max` Updates the value of the field to a specified value if the specified value is greater than the current value of the field
+* `min` Updates the value of the field to a specified value if the specified value is less than the current value of the field.
 * `update` Update a single document in a collection
 * `update_all` Update all documents in a collection